 The annual National Veterans Golden Age Games Health & Wellness Expo promotes our motto of “Fitness for Life” to approximately 800 senior American Veterans and many VA clinicians who attend the Games.
 The Expo enhances the athlete experience and provides you with an interactive opportunity to feature a sampling of various demonstrations, displays and products that can help our senior Veterans maintain their active lifestyles.
 For more information and/or if you are interested in serving as an exhibitor for the 2019 NVGAG Health & Wellness Expo, to be held on June 5, 2019 from 4:00 p.m. to 8:00 p.m. at the Dena’ina Convention Center in Anchorage, AK, please reference the 2019 NVGAG Expo Vendor Application.

 Volunteers donating their time and talents are essential to the success of the National Veterans Golden Age Games.
 Several opportunities will be available to help with everything from sporting events to hospitality services.
 Events will take place at the Dena’ina and Egan Convention Center and surrounding community venues, to include the Ted Stevens Anchorage International Airport and downtown Anchorage hotels.
 Volunteers must be 14 years of age or older, unless accompanied by a parent or guardian for the entire duration of the volunteer shift.

-Volunteer registration for the 2019 NVGAG will be available after the new year.
 We look forward to your support of our Nation’s senior Veterans in Anchorage!